serkanerip/mongozen/README.md

 # MongoZen

 A simple MongoDB Object Document Mapper (ODM) built with the official MongoDB Node.js driver.
-This lightweight ODM provides schema validation and helpful functions for working with MongoDB collections without using TypeScript or classes.
+This lightweight ODM provides schema validation and helpful functions for working with MongoDB collections using a prototype-based approach.
 MongoZen includes a flexible logging system with configurable log levels and support for custom loggers.

 ## Features